tatsumoto-ren/tatsumoto-ren.github.io/blog/jp1k-anki-deck.md

 to start learning directly from your immersion.

-Prior knowledge of [kana](learning-kana-in-two-days.html) is required but there is no need to do any isolated kanji study.
+Prior knowledge of [kana](learning-kana-in-two-days.html) is required but there is no need to do any isolated kanji study before starting this deck.

-If you have already learned basic vocabulary through a premade deck like Core or Tango and know more than 1000 words or have gone through isolated kanji study with a book like RTK, you are unlikely to benefit from the deck.
+If you have already learned [basic vocabulary](basic-vocabulary.html) through a premade deck like **Core** or **Tango** and know more than 1,000 words or have gone through [isolated kanji study](learning-kanji#isolated-kanji-study.html) with a book like RTK, you are unlikely to benefit from the deck.
+People who know more than 1,000 words are advised to do [sentence mining](sentence-mining.html) instead, if they haven't started doing it already.
 However, if your vocabulary is below 1000 words,
 I recommend that you give the KanjiTransition deck a try.